-- Regent University topped the list of Best Online Bachelor’s Programs in Virginia by U.S. News & World Report, 2020, for the eighth year in a row.
+- Regent University topped the list of Best Online Bachelor’s Programs in Virginia by U.S. News & World Report, 2022, for the tenth year in a row.

-- Regent University ranked among the Top 5 Best Online Graduate Education Programs in Virginia, according to U.S. News & World Report, 2020.
-It has ranked among the top 5 for eight consecutive years.
+- Regent University ranked among the Top 5 Best Online Graduate Education Programs in Virginia, according to U.S. News & World Report, 2022.
+It has ranked among the top 5 for 10 consecutive years.

 - Regent is among the fastest-growing private universities in the nation.